smcgdub/MS4_In_Safe_Hands/README.md

 ![Image of Heroku plan name](media/readme_images/hobby_dev_free.png)

-4. After that i navigated back to gitpod and installed the 2 following items:
+4. After that i navigated back to gitpod and installed the 2 following items:<br>
 `pip3 install dj_database_url`
 `pip3 install psycopg2-binary`

-5. I then froze my requirements.txt file by using the command `pip3 freeze > requirements.txt`
+5. I then froze my requirements.txt file by using the command<br> `pip3 freeze > requirements.txt`

 6. Now head over to settings.py and add `import dj_database_url`

-7. Still in your settings.py file in your database section you will need to comment out your default configuration and insert the following code:
+7. Still in your settings.py file in your database section you will need to comment out your default configuration and insert the following code:<br>
-`DATABASES = {`
+`DATABASES = {`<br>
-    `'default': dj_database_url.parse('DATABASE_URL')`
+&nbsp; `'default': dj_database_url.parse('DATABASE_URL')`<br>
 `}`

 <em>You can find your DATABASE_URL in your own Heroku Config Vars<strong>Warning: DATABASE_URL is an environmental variable and as such should not be shown in version control so be sure you don't push this to github</strong></em>